mvaishnav-Sahyadri-ECE/Digital-VLSI-SoC-OpenLane-Sky130/README.md

 *Routing*

--Routing connects the logically associated pins (nets) across the placed cells using horizontal and vertical metal layers defined in the PDK.
+Routing connects the logically associated pins (nets) across the placed cells using horizontal and vertical metal layers defined in the PDK.

 - Global Routing identifies approximate routing paths.